AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/page-templates.md

 >[!CAUTION]
 >
-> The quick site creation features showcased here will be released in the second half of 2021.
-The related documentation is available for preview purposes.
+> The Quick Site Creation tool is currently a tech preview.
+It is made available for testing and evaluation purposes and is not intended for production use unless agreed with Adobe Support.

 In this chapter we will explore the relationship between a Page Template and a Page.
 We will build out an un-styled Magazine Article template based on some mockups from [AdobeXD](https://www.adobe.com/products/xd.html).
 In the process of building out the template, Core Components and advanced policy configurations are covered.